How to Sell Pampered Chef® Successfully

 Plan your themes around Pampered Chef promotions so the two work together.
 In a month when Pampered Chef has a sale on Rockcroks®, build a theme around easy slow cook meals.

-Television and radio advertising, newspaper ads, catalogs, flyers and cards on bulletin boards are classic examples.
+Newspaper ads, catalogs, flyers and cards on bulletin boards are classic examples.
 So is selling Pampered Chef at parties and events or making phone calls.
+But these can be expensive.

 Today’s digital marketing options give you inexpensive and easy ways to reach people and measure results.
 Think of email, pay-per-click ads, and social media.
 Track your results and experiment to constantly improve our results.

-Outbound marketing works best when you use more than one method together.
-When planning a party, create flyers to post around town.
+Digital marketing works best when you use more than one method together.
 Write about it on your website with blog articles and event pages.
-Promote it through social media posts and email.
-Consider direct mail, too.
+Promote Pampered Chef through social media posts and email.
 This is where your theme comes into play, making all the activities work together so you can make money selling Pampered Chef.
 Repetition and variety are key.

 Putting ideas together in your multi-media campaign are how to sell Pampered Chef successfully: